Pressure Equipment Directive (EU): Transition to Directive 2014/68/EU

 Directive 97/23/EC was fully superseded by directive 2014/68/EU from 20 July 2016 onwards.
 Article 13 of the new directive (classification of pressure equipment) became effective 1 June 2015, replacing article 9 of directive 97/23/EC.

 UK implementation

-In the UK the Pressure Equipment Regulations 1999 (PER) and the Pressure Systems Safety Regulations 2000 apply: see Health and safety regulations in the United Kingdom.
+In the UK the Pressure Equipment (Safety) Regulations 2016 PE(S)R (Formerly Pressure Equipment Regulations 1999 (PER)) and the Pressure Systems Safety Regulations 2000 apply: see Health and safety regulations in the United Kingdom.
 The Health and Safety Executive and the Health and Safety Executive for Northern Ireland are the named enforcement authorities.
+Some of the provisions included in PE(S)R 2016 apply differently in NI for as long as the Northern Ireland Protocol is in force after UK existing EU.